mehdip2007/CMDB-Network-Discovery/README.md

-# Huawei_Network_Discovery
+# Network_Discovery
-This project meant to use ssh and execute related commands and the provide a CSV
+This project meant to use ssh to connect to the router such as CISCO, Huawei, Juniper and execute related commands to parse the output and the provide a CSV also insert it into JIRA insight inventory.

 # Packages
 make sure the followng packages were used in the script.